 Bears Ears Visit with Respect Education Center

 When the Trump administration made clear that it was going to dramatically reduce the size of Bears Ears National Monument, the Friends of Cedar Mesa knew that was a strong signal that the government was not going to invest in the type of infrastructure that was needed to educate visitors in how to visit the area without damaging these highly sensitive archaeological sites.
 They launched an initiative to build an education center that would serve the purpose until a future administration created an official Visitors’ Center.
 The Lewis Family Foundation proudly funded $75,000 to support the purchase of a building to create the Bears Ears Visit with Respect Education Center.
 The building purchase was made possible by gifts from more than 3,000 donors from around the world.

 This community-powered space was created to teach visitors from near and far the specifics of how to visit the cultural and natural spaces of Bears Ears National Monument respectfully.
 The Friends of Cedar Mesa are hoping to expand the Education Center by purchasing the adjacent building to provide housing for interns, storage, parking, and additional office space.

-Your support to help educate visitors of the importance of this land could have an impact for generations to follow, and donations made up to $50,000 by 4/21/19 will be matched by the Lewis Family Foundation.
+Your support to help educate visitors of the importance of this land could have an impact for generations to follow.